 After the debtor has completed the repayment plan, he must submit the form Debtor's Affidavit Requesting Discharge, certifying that he has met each of the requirements for receiving a Chapter 13 discharge.

-Because the debtor makes a greater attempt to repay his debts under a Chapter 13 payment plan, the number of debts that can be discharged is greater than for Chapter 7, although this advantage has been lessened by the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 (BAPCPA).
+Because the debtor makes a greater attempt to repay his debts under a Chapter 13 payment plan, the number of debts that can be discharged exceeds for Chapter 7, although this advantage has been lessened by the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 (BAPCPA).

 Debts that are dischargeable under Chapter 13 but not Chapter 7 include: